-If your company is based in one of the remaining EU or EEA countries, EU legislation and obligations will continue to apply to you.
+If your company is based in an EU or EEA country, EU legislation and obligations will continue to apply to you.
 However, your business partners in the UK will need to adjust their operations to follow the new UK chemicals legislation.

 If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you will no longer be able to rely on the substance being legally registered after the transition period ends.